- Video: Baby Sleeping on Side – What Can Happen & How to Stop It

 There is no treatment for this- the best thing to do is to prevent your child from sleeping on his side.

-What If Baby is not Comfortable Sleeping on His Back?
+What If the Baby is Not Comfortable Sleeping on His Back?

 This is not about the comfort of the child- safety is of a higher priority, compared against comfort.
 You have to make your baby get used to sleeping on his back, by encouraging him to sleep in the right posture.
-You should never let him know how convenient it is to lie on the sides.
-This can be done by making him sleep on his back from an early age, as early as possible.
+This can be done by making him sleep on his back from an early age.
 This way, the child gets used to sleeping like that even if he is not comfortable with the position.

 Some of the precautions include: